wandyezj/wandyezj.github.io/writing/basic-programming-concepts/scripts/process-for-understanding.md

     - assembly line
     - theaters

+1. Refine

+    - "In order to better understand a process it can be helpful to write down high level steps and the fill in the details."

+    - Write Down the Steps
+        - wake
+        - shower
+        - dress
+        - eat

+    - "Once we have the outline we can zoom in: asking and answering more specific question about each step and the transitions between each step"

+    "For example: What time do I wake up?
+What do I eat for breakfast?
+Do I do anything while I eat?
+How long does the morning routine take?
+Is the routine the same every day?"

+    "By asking, and answering ever more specific question and writing those answers down we can obtain a better picture of any process."

+1. Tell them what you told them

 1. Introduce School Bus Example
     - introduce getting ready for the day, improve the process